MicrosoftDocs/query-docs/query-languages/dax/sum-function-dax.md

 A decimal number.

 ## Remarks
-If any rows contain non-numeric values, blanks are returned.

 If you want to filter the values that you are summing, you can use the SUMX function and specify an expression to sum over.